-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Published

-The best film and TV shows of the past year will be honoured at the Golden Globe Awards next month.
+The best film and TV shows of the past year were honoured at the Golden Globe Awards on Sunday.

-Here is the full list of nominees, which were announced on Monday.
-The ceremony takes place on 9 January 2022.
+Here is the full list of nominees, which were announced at a pared-down ceremony in Los Angeles.

-However, it will not be televised following controversy surrounding the organisation behind the Globes, the Hollywood Foreign Press Association (HFPA).
+This year's Globes were not televised following controversy surrounding the organisation behind the event, the Hollywood Foreign Press Association (HFPA).

 Best motion picture - drama